Theyoungster/Quicksand-Rehydrated/README.md

+Why does this fork exist?
+====
+I just wanted to add some qs types mine and my friends wanted, I don't code in java very well but I'm good at replicating and understanding code so a majority of this is just modifications of existing code.
+I'm aware of the discord and I'd join if I could, but I'm two years short sadly.
+Commits coming soon!

 Quicksand-Rehydrated
 ====
 Quicksand Rehydrated is a mod that adds, well... quicksand!
 It's a reimagining of the 1.7.10 mod *More Fun Quicksand Mod*, with more in-*depth* escape mechanics, and rebalancing to make the mod suitable for a Survival experience.